microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/examples/Stack.razor.cs.txt

         .Build();

     /// <summary>
-    /// The horizontal alignment of the stack panel
+    /// The horizontal alignment of the components in the stack.
     /// </summary>
     [Parameter]
-    public StackPanelHorizontalAlignment HorizontalAlignment { get; set; } = StackPanelHorizontalAlignment.Left;
+    public StackHorizontalAlignment HorizontalAlignment { get; set; } = StackHorizontalAlignment.Left;

     /// <summary>
-    /// The vertical alignment of the stack panel
+    /// The vertical alignment of the components in the stack.
     /// </summary>
     [Parameter]
-    public StackPanelVerticalAlignment VerticalAlignment { get; set; } = StackPanelVerticalAlignment.Top;
+    public StackVerticalAlignment VerticalAlignment { get; set; } = StackVerticalAlignment.Top;

     /// <summary>
-    /// The orientation of the stack panel
+    /// Gets or set the orientation of the stacked components.
     /// </summary>
     [Parameter]
     public Orientation Orientation { get; set; } = Orientation.Horizontal;

     /// <summary>
-    /// The width of the stack panel as a string (default = 100%)
+    /// The width of the stack as a percentage string (default = 100%).
     /// </summary>
     [Parameter]
     public string?
 Width { get; set; } = "100%";

     /// <summary>
-    /// Gets or sets the stack panel to wrap
+    /// Gets or sets if the stack wraps.
     /// </summary>
     [Parameter]
     public bool Wrap { get; set; } = false;

     /// <summary>
-    /// Gets or sets the gap between components in the stack panel
+    /// Gets or sets the gap between horizontally stacked components (in pixels).
     /// </summary>
     [Parameter]
     public int?
+HorizontalGap { get; set; } = 10;

+    /// <summary>
+    /// Gets or sets the gap between vertically stacked components (in pixels).
+    /// </summary>
+    [Parameter]
-Gap { get; set; } = 10;
+    public int?
+VerticalGap { get; set; } = 10;

     /// <summary>
     /// Gets or sets the content to be rendered inside the component.